jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 };
 ```

 The type function `RecordType<K>` perfectly encodes the correspondence between the `kind`, the types, and the two related properties.
-It is defined in terms of `TypeMap`, which serves as an upper bound for the type parameter `K` and is used to correlate the `v` field with the parameter of the `f` function: they both have the type `TypeMap[K]`.
+It is defined in terms of `TypeMap`, which keys serve as an upper bound for the type parameter `K`, and is used to correlate the `v` field with the parameter of the `f` function: they both have the type `TypeMap[K]`.

 `RecordType` is nothing more than the skeleton of the union `UnionRecord` defined in the previous snippet, a union that now we can express in the following way: